 Markus Wiechel is a Member of Parliament (MP) in Sweden and a Member of the Parliamentary Assembly of the Council of Europe (PACE).
 He recently initiated a written declaration: “The deliberate destruction by Azerbaijani military forces of Armenian churches and other religious locations, including after the November 2020 cease-fire” (text below the article).
 This declaration was cosigned by MEPs from all political groups and many countries.
 Both Azerbaijan and Armenia are member States of the Council of Europe.
 Mr. Wiechel agreed to answer our questions.

 ECLJ: Why did you initiate this written declaration?

-Markus Wiechel: “We have seen so many war crimes in the conflict between Azerbaijan and Armenia and I was chocked to witness the lack of effort from various European countries when important Christian and cultural sites were attacked.
-I simply felt that someone had to take action in order to raise this important issue and the Parliamentary Assembly of the Council of Europe seemed like the perfect place.”
+Markus Wiechel: “We have seen so many war crimes in the conflict between Azerbaijan and Armenia and I was shocked to witness the lack of effort from various European countries when important Christian and cultural sites were attacked.
+I simply felt that someone had to take action in order to raise this important issue and the Parliamentary Assembly of the Council of Europe seemed like the perfect place for it.”

-ECLJ: What impact on Azerbaijan do you expect?
+ECLJ: What impact do you expect on Azerbaijan?

 Markus Wiechel: “I truly hope that the declaration will raise the matter within different parliaments, but of course, also among the most influential representatives within the Council of Europe.
 Just by talking about this we will show the perpetrators that the eyes are upon them and that their actions will have consequences.
 If we see any form of intentional destruction of churches or other important religious or cultural sites, then we must be able to push for future repressive actions.”